tiarabcodes1/js-401d46-class-4/README.md

 Thank you for checking out the first version of the Tee's Tunes music playback app!

-Features Include:
+## Features Include:

 - The ability to start a song upon button click
 - The ability to Stop the song upon button click

-How To Use:
+## How To Use:

 - Open up Expo app
 - Load the application onto your phone
+- At the top of the screen you will see the toggle switch that changes theme from light to dark across all pages.
 - Simply press `Play Music` to hear Jason Shaw's Ectoplasm
 - To end the stream mid-play press `Stop Music`

-In the works:

-- Background play for music if desired
-- Vibration upon button clicks
+- You will notice a Vibration upon button click of the `heart` button, that saves your song to the like page.
-- Pause instead of Stop to save your spot in the song
-- Multiple song choices from your music library
+- A notification showing the saved song appears and can be dismissed by pressing 'OK'
+- The `thumbs up` button allows you to access the songs that you liked
+- To navigate back home simply press the arrow at the top left of the screen

+**Happy Listening!**

 ## Layout